3.3 Dilemma 3: finding support

 The entrepreneur community is known for the concept of ‘paying it forward’ – in other words, recognising the help, advice and support they have received personally, they are willing to provide the same for others.
-In this spirit, in the last ten to 15 years, a growing number of organisational opportunities have arisen for entrepreneurs and investors to step in to provide an infrastructure that brings together entrepreneurs in the early stages of their ventures, and start-ups, usually supported by a programme to help them grow.
+In this spirit, a growing number of organisational opportunities have arisen for entrepreneurs and investors to step in to provide an infrastructure that brings together entrepreneurs in the early stages of their ventures, and start-ups, usually supported by a programme to help them grow.
 There are a variety of set-ups and models for these, including incubators, accelerators and co-working spaces.

 Incubators, which are typically physical work spaces, may also provide training, mentors, access to commercial networks and equipment.
 They may be rent free, or charge rent or even a membership fee.
 Often they may have a particular sector focus (e.g. biotech).
 Many are aligned with universities or enterprise development agencies.

 Accelerators are a slightly different concept that appeared more recently based on the original ‘Y Combinator’, which is a US-based programme that began in 2005 to support digital start-ups.